WFM (motorcycle): WFM Osa

 In 1955, WFM designed 3 prototype scooters, all named after insects: Żuk (beetle), Bąk (bee) and Osa (wasp).
 There was resistance from the authorities towards what they viewed as a "ideologically hostile" product, and pre-production models of the Osa weren't produced until February 1959.
 The scooter used a 148 cc single-cylinder, two-stroke engine, designated S 06, which WFM had been supplying to SHL.
 The machine used 14 inch wheels.
 The machine went into full production as the Osa M50.

 In 1962 the Osa M52 was introduced.
 This was fitted with the 175 cc S 33 engine.
 Much of the production of the M52 was exported to India.
 Production of the M50 was stopped in 1963 and the M52 in 1965.

 Competitions

 WFM entered factory teams in a number of ISDT events between 1956 and 1963, including the 1959 17th International Tatra Rally, the 1960 XXXV Sześciodniówce FIM in Bad Aussee, Austria and the 1961 Scottish Sześciodniówce.
-Both 125 cc motorcyles and Osa scooters were used.
+Both 125 cc motorcycles and Osa scooters were used.